 The American Kidney Fund is pleased to announce the Carolyn Wilson Dialysis Patient Scholarship Program.
-This program provides support for people with end-stage renal disease (ESRD) who are residents of Arkansas, Louisiana, or Oklahoma and wish to further their education or vocational training as part of an effort to initiate, maintain or resume employment and independent living.
-Guidelines are below and application materials are enclosed.
+This program provides support for people with end stage renal disease (ESRD) who are residents of Arkansas, Louisiana, or Oklahoma and wish to further their education or vocational training as part of an effort to initiate, maintain or resume employment and independent living.

 To qualify for the Carolyn Wilson Scholarship, you must be a resident of either Arkansas, Louisiana, or Oklahoma AND have been diagnosed with ESRD (stage 5 kidney disease).